wilmixsolomon7/NJDOLLAR/README.md

-# NJDollar
+# JAS
 -----------

-NJDollar (meaning - Like  JDollar)  is also  called  as

-JAS  Programming Language   when  it  is   invented  in JAVA and  modified  at JDollar  @  year  2015.
+JAS  Programming Language   when  it  is   invented  in JAVA

 and  modifed   at  C#  P.L  at  year  2016.